M\"obius randomness in the Hartle-Hawking state: Möbius randomness and gravity

-The Liouville state in $d=2$, defined as the partition function of the Liouville CFT$_2$, is related to the complex Liouville string \cite{Collier:2024kmo}.
-It was suggested in \cite{Collier:2025lux} that $e^{S_{\r{dS}_3}/2} = N_\r{eff}$ is the effective rank of the dual matrix model, which computes cosmological observables in the Liouville state.
-The relationship between the Hartle-Hawking and the Liouville states discussed here suggests that some cosmological observables in the Hartle-Hawking could be obtained as Möbius-averaged versions of the complex Liouville string amplitudes.
+The Liouville state in $d=2$, defined as the partition function of the Liouville CFT$_2$ for $c\in 13+i\R$, is related to the complex Liouville string \cite{Collier:2024kmo}.
+It was suggested in \cite{Collier:2025lux} that $e^{S_{\r{dS}_3}/2} = N_\r{eff}$ is the effective rank of the matrix model which computes cosmological observables in the Liouville state.
+This suggests that some cosmological observables in the Hartle-Hawking state could be obtained as Möbius-averaged versions of the complex Liouville string amplitudes.

 The Euclidean de Sitter saddle-point has a confusing phase \cite{Polchinski:1988ua,Maldacena:2024spf,Ivo:2025yek,Shi:2025amq} that appears to prevent a direct interpretation in terms of microstate counting.
 Our interpretation of the de Sitter entropy as a Möbius average is not in tension with a non-trivial phase.